 Home care nursing and training of family members to provide care to loved ones

 House repairs + construction of bathrooms

 Food for the isolated and elderly

 Advocacy and access to social welfare assistance and legal documentation

-Babies from birth to two years.
+Babies from birth to three years.